VijayBali/Internship/Readme.md

 In order to create a laptop stand which can withstand significant force, I began creating many models using generative design.

+!!!(MENTION HOW 2 ARE USED AS A STAND)

 Generative design is an AI-driven approach that uses algorithms to explore and produce innovative design solutions, optimizing for specific criteria.
 The criteria includes materials, manufacturing techniques, the magnitude and direction of a force acting on the object, the set objectives and more.